-Original post at http://pastorjohnpartridge.blogspot.com/2013/04/called-to-different-path.html
+Original post at http://pastorjohnpartridge.blogspot.com/2013/11/a-great-cloud-of-witnesses.html

 What does it mean to be surrounded by a “cloud” of witnesses?

 Not long ago I was preaching on Jesus’ answer to the Sadducees in regard to the existence of life after death.
 In Luke 20:27-38, Jesus reminds them that Moses called God, “the God of Abraham, and the God of Isaac, and the God of Jacob.”
 Jesus implies that it would be foolish to say such a thing in the present tense if they were not, presently, alive.
 Jesus said, “He is not the God of the dead, but of the living, for to him all are alive.”

 The Apostle Paul described life as a sporting event in which we are called to give our best, saying,

 “Therefore, since we are surrounded by such a great cloud of witnesses, let us throw off everything that hinders and the sin that so easily entangles.
 And let us run with perseverance the race marked out for us…” (Hebrews 12:1)

 Paul expands on the idea of resurrection and the afterlife to remind the church that those who are alive in the next world are watching those of us who remain in this one.
 Paul specifically refers to the prophets, saints, and martyrs but it isn’t difficult to imagine that this also includes all of those who have always loved us and cared for us, but who no longer remain among the living of this world.
 I know that my grandmother prayed for me nearly every single day of her life and I have no reason to imagine that she has stopped doing so today.